.22-250 Remington: Commercial acceptance

 In 1963, the Browning Arms Company started to chamber its Browning High Power rifle in .22-250, at the time a wildcat cartridge.
-This was a historical move on Browning's part as there was no commercial production of the .22-250 at the time.
+This was a historic move on Browning's part as there was no commercial production of the .22-250 at the time.
 John T. Amber, reporting on the development of the Browning rifle in the 1964 Gun Digest, called the event "unprecedented".
 "As far as I know", he wrote, "this is the first time a first-line arms-maker has offered a rifle chambered for a cartridge that it—or some other production ammunition maker—cannot supply".
 Amber foresaw difficulties for the company but "applauded Browning's courage in taking this step".
 He said he had his order in for one of the first heavy-barrel models, expected in June 1963, and added, "I can hardly wait."

 Two years later, in 1965, Remington Arms adopted the .22-250, added "Remington" to the name and chambered their Model 700 and 40 XB match rifles for the cartridge along with a line of commercial ammunition, thus establishing its commercial specification.

 The .22-250 was the first non-Weatherby caliber offered in the unique Weatherby Mark V rifle.